Integrability conditions for space-time stochastic integrals: Theory and applications: Introduction

 Applications of our theoretical results will be chosen from the class of ambit processes

-which have been suggested for modelling physical space-time phenomena like turbulence, see e.g. \citep{BN11-2}.
-In the case, where $\si=1$ and $M$ is a L\'evy basis (see Remark~\ref{Levybasis}), such multiparameter integrals have already been investigated by many authors: for instance, \citep{Cambanis90,Marcus05,Rosinski89} discuss path properties of the resulting process $Y$, while \citep{Fasen09,Moser13} address the extremal behaviour of $Y$; mixing conditions are examined in \citep{Fuchs13}.
+which have been suggested for modelling physical space--time phenomena like turbulence, see, for example, \citep{BN11-2}.
+In the case, where $\si=1$ and $M$ is a L\'evy basis (see Remark~\ref{Levybasis}), such multiparameter integrals have already been investigated by many authors: for instance, \citep{Cambanis90,Marcus05,Rosinski89} discuss path properties of the resulting process $Y$, while \citep {Fasen09,Moser13} address the extremal behaviour of $Y$; mixing conditions are examined in \citep{Fuchs13}.

 As a broad model class, the applications of ambit processes go far beyond turbulence modelling.
 For example, \citep{Nagasawa99} describes the movement of relativistic quantum particles by equations of the form \eqref{ambit0}.
-Moreover, solutions to stochastic partial differential equations driven by random noise are often of the form \eqref{ambit0}, cf. \citep{BN11-2,Walsh86} and Section \ref{s52}.
-Furthermore, stochastic processes like forward contracts in bond and electricity markets based on a Heath-Jarrow-Morten approach also rely on a spatial structure, cf. \citep{Andresen12,BN13}.
+Moreover, solutions to stochastic partial differential equations driven by random noise are often of the form \eqref{ambit0}, cf. \citep{BN11-2,Walsh86} and Section~\ref{s52}.
+Furthermore, stochastic processes like forward contracts in bond and electricity markets based on a Heath--Jarrow--Morten approach also rely on a spatial structure, cf. \citep{BN13,Andresen14}.
 Other applications include brain imaging \citep{Jensen13} and tumor growth \citep{BN07,Jensen07}.

-The concept of an ambit process has also been successfully invoked to define superpositions of stochastic processes like Ornstein-Uhlenbeck processes or, more generally, continuous-time ARMA (CARMA) processes.
+The concept of an ambit process has also been successfully invoked to define superpositions of stochastic processes like Ornstein--Uhlenbeck processes or, more generally, continuous-time ARMA (CARMA) processes.
 In these models, only integrals of deterministic integrands w.r.t.
-L\'evy bases are involved, so the integration theory of \citep{Rajput89} is sufficient.
+L\' evy bases are involved, so the integration theory of \citep{Rajput89} is sufficient.
 Our integrability conditions, however, allow for a volatility modulation of the noise, which generates a greater model flexibility.
 Moreover, in \citep{Behme13} ambit processes have been used to define superpositions of continuous-time GARCH (COGARCH) processes.
 In its simplest case superposition leads to multi-factor models, economically and statistically necessary extensions of the one-factor models; cf. \citep{Jacod12}.
 As we shall see, the supCOGARCH model again needs the integrability criteria we have developed since for this model the volatility $\sigma$ and the random measure $M$ are not independent.